GHTaarn/SimpleUI.jl/docs/CONTRIBUTING.md

 julia -e "using LocalRegistry; register()"
 ```

-Visit https://github.com/GHTaarn/SimpleUI.jl/releases/new and create the new release.
-Make sure to set the branch to `release-x.y`
+Visit https://github.com/GHTaarn/SimpleUI.jl/releases/new and create the new
+release.
+Set the title to "SimpleUI.jl version x.y.0" and make sure to set the branch to `release-x.y`